-Chartered Financial Analyst (CFA) is a globally recognized designation provided by the CFA Institute.
-To attain this certification, candidates are required to pursue the CFA course which comprises a total of three levels of exams.
+Chartered Financial Analyst (CFA) is a globally recognised designation provided by the CFA Institute.
+To attain this certification, candidates are required to pursue the CFA course, which comprises a total of three levels of exams.
 It assesses students on a varied range of concepts, be it Financial, Accounting-related, or Mathematical.
 By completing the CFA course, you can choose from various prospects available in the Finance and Investment sector globally.
-If you are planning to study this program, here is a comprehensive blog that details the key essentials of CFA level 1, what it comprises as well as its exam pattern and marking scheme.
+If you are planning to study this program, here is a comprehensive blog that details the key essentials of CFA Level 1, what it comprises, as well as its exam pattern and marking scheme.

 This Blog Includes: